schappim/mBot-Gitbook/section-3-chapter-17-moving-left-right-backwards.md

 We make sure the USB cable is connected and we are connected to a COM port and then "Upload to Arduino".

-At this point weare starting to get a good understanding of how movement can be achieved with the mBot.
-The next part of this crash course, I would like to talk about a very important programming concept that is the loop.
-We'll use the loops to do some interesting visual effects with the RGB LEDs.
+At this point we are starting to get a good understanding of how movement can be achieved with the mBot.
+In the next part of this crash course we are going to handle a very important programming concept: the loop.